volosovich/WebManageCompany/readme.txt

 2. If you use web app for real people, change display_errors to false in config.php line 7
 3. If you need recount allmoney for each company, just uncomment code in index.php and load main-page.

-Need use php 5.5 or higher
+Need use php 5.5 or higher + MySQL

+THANX FOR YOUR TEST ASSIGNMENT!

 May the Force be with you!